Generic Name: butorphanol (injection) (byoo TOR fa nole)

 Butorphanol is sometimes used during early labor, but using it just before childbirth can cause breathing problems in a newborn.

 Butorphanol can pass into breast milk and may harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

-Older adults may be more sensitive to the side effects of this medication.
+Older adults may be more sensitive to the effects of this medication.

 Butorphanol is injected into a muscle or into a vein through an IV.
 You may be shown how to use injections at home.
-Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Follow all directions on your prescription label.
 Butorphanol can slow or stop your breathing.
 Never use butorphanol in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.